U.S. Navy to bar Confederate flags from ships, aircraft

-WASHINGTON (Reuters) - The United States Navy is working to ban the Confederate battle flag from all public spaces on Navy installations, ships and aircraft, the Navy said on Tuesday.
+WASHINGTON (Reuters) - The United States Navy is working to ban the Confederate battle flag from all public spaces on Navy installations, ships and aircraft, the Navy said on Tuesday, as the military and the country as a whole grapple with questions about racial inequality.

+The announcement comes as there have been waves of protests across the United States and other countries over the past two weeks sparked by the May 25 death of George Floyd, a black man killed while in Minneapolis police custody.

-In a statement, the Navy said that Chief of Naval Operations Admiral Mike Gilday had directed his staff to begin crafting an order that would prohibit the flag “from all public spaces and work areas aboard Navy installations, ships, aircraft and submarines.”
+In a statement, the Navy said Chief of Naval Operations Admiral Mike Gilday had directed his staff to begin crafting an order that would prohibit the flag “from all public spaces and work areas aboard Navy installations, ships, aircraft and submarines.”

 “The order is meant to ensure unit cohesion, preserve good order and discipline, and uphold the Navy’s core values of honor, courage and commitment,” the statement added.